 "Yeah," I kept trying not to believe it, but being forced to as the helicopter left the ground, and I could tell by looking out the window that we were headed to Ramstein Air Force Base.
 Once we arrived there, all fourteen of us were transferred to a Lear jet which took us back into the sky, headed for the United States.

 I couldn't believe what had just happened—after sixteen years, twelve of them serving with the NightHawkes, probably the best group of guys I'd ever met—I was a free man.
 What was I gonna do with the rest of my life?
-Well, I said to myself, the first thing I'm gonna do is find Dom and String...it's gonna be great to see them again, after all these years!
+Well.
+The first thing I'm gonna do is find Dom and String...it's gonna be great to see them again, after all these years!
 I wonder how String's doing.
 Is he still living at the cabin?
 Has he gotten married?
 Does he even have a girlfriend?
 Of course, I remembered Kelly, the girl he'd been dating right up until the night before we shipped out—and the terrible car accident that took her.
 I still can't believe String wasn't hurt in that crash—from what I've read of the police report, it should have killed both of them...but String walked away without a scratch.
 I just wish Kelly could've been as lucky—she and String looked so good together, and I really thought they were gonna get married when we got home...but I was wrong.
 Then, I thought about Dom.
 What's he doing these days?
 Is he still running Santini Air?
 Does HE have a girlfriend?
 Or is he married?
 I didn't think I'd ever get my mind to shut off, but I finally did, and the roar of the engines lulled me to sleep.

 I was surprised that I slept as long as I did, but I heard the pilot's voice on the loudspeaker.
 "Gentlemen, this is the Captain.
 Please fasten your seat belts, and prepare to land."
 Had I been out that long?
 I asked myself as I tightened my seat belt.
 I felt the plane descend and touch down shortly afterward, and I wondered what was going to happen next.

 We didn't have to wait too long to find out—we were subjected to just about every test I could think of—psych evaluations, physical tests, mental evaluations—we were nearly exhausted by the time it was finished—but, we were also surprised when we were informed that the FIRM had set each of us up with an apartment.
 Finally, the rest of the group was allowed to leave and head to their apartments, but I was asked to stay behind.
 I wondered what was going on, but was soon introduced to the Deputy Director of the FIRM—a man named Michael Coldsmith-Briggs III, otherwise known as "Archangel."
 Archangel proceeded to inform me that he had been helping String look for me, since my official duties had been strictly classified—which made perfect sense.
 On the other hand, I couldn't help but wonder what String would think if he knew that the same people who'd been helping him look for me were the ones who kept me away from him all those years in the first place.
-Something tells me I don't wanna know, I said to myself worriedly.
+Something tells me I don't wanna know, I said to myself.
 Archangel also informed me that String and Dom were on their way to meet us, and that I would be kept away from them for a few moments.
 I understood, but I didn't like it.
-Michael also handed me the keys and address information for my apartment, and informed me that my personal belongings had been shipped there already.
+Michael also handed me the keys and address information for my apartment, and informed me that my personal effects had been shipped there already.
 "Thank you, Michael," I said, surprised and yet happy.

 "It's my pleasure, Saint John," Michael replied, walking back into his office.
 I was introduced to Marella, Michael's aide and, I suspected, something more.
 I don't know why I suspected it...there was just something about the way I saw Marella looking at Michael that made me curious about their feelings for one another.